Table Of Contents

 Come here, you can buy some pretty figurines as gifts for relatives and friends.
 Remember to bargain to buy it at a cheaper price!

-Located near the Marble Mountains, Non-Nuoc beach attracts visitors by its pristine beauty, tranquility, and freshness.
+Located near the Marble Mountains, Non-Nuoc beach attracts visitors with its pristine beauty, tranquility, and freshness.
 With fine white sand stretching along the clear blue beach and green casuarina groves in the wind, you are immersed in the clear, cool water, dispelling all the troubles of everyday life.
-Not far from the Marble Mountains, you can combine your relaxation at Non-Nuoc Beach with a fascinating visit to the Marble Mountains!
+Not far from the Marble Mountains Vietnam, you can combine your relaxation at Non-Nuoc Beach with a fascinating visit to the Marble Mountains!

 5. Marble Mountains entrance fee and opening hours